 Special Events at Epcot's Food & Wine Festival

 If all you did was wander among the marketplaces and enjoy some of the dishes and beverages, the festival would be a delightful (and tasty) experience.
 But if you really want to go deep, Epcot offers many ways to celebrate and indulge your inner foodie.
 Note that during the pandemic, none of the following special events arte planned for the 2020 event.

 - Party for the Senses: Acclaimed chefs prepare a smorgasbord of gourmet dishes, and a variety of wines flow freely at the separately ticketed events.
 The parties (there are generally five scheduled) are held on weekend nights in Epcot’s World ShowPlace Events Pavilion.
 Live entertainment is included.
 Party for the Senses ain’t cheap.
-For 2019, the per-person price ranges from $229 to $359.
+For 2019, the per-person price ranged from $229 to $359.
 Advance reservations are strongly recommended.

 - Mix It, Make It, Celebrate It!: Don’t just enjoy delicious food and drinks.
 Learn how to cook like a pro by participating in classes alongside master chefs.
 The interactive sessions, which run for 75 minutes, are generally held midday, and guests get to chow down on their creations at the end.
 There are many classes from which to choose.
-The 2019 fee is $45 per session.
+The 2019 fee was $45 per session.
 You should make advance reservations.

 - Specialty Dining & Pairings: In conjunction with the International Food & Wine Festival, Epcot offers a series of multi-course, prix-fixe meals at many of its restaurants.
 Themes might include a Mexican tequila lunch (relax, there's food on the menu as well as tequila) at La Hacienda de San Angel, a Parisian breakfast at Chefs de France, and a hibachi experience at Teppan Edo.
 Sittings for each meal are scheduled on select days and times, and, as is the case for most of the festival’s special events, you should consider making reservations in advance as they frequently sell out.
 Prices vary.

 - Celebrity Chefs: A large roster of renowned kitchen maestros lend their expertise and star power to the festival.
 You could see one of the chefs by attending a culinary demonstration.
 They are presented in Epcot and around the Walt Disney World resort.
 In 2019, the cost to attend a demo is $19.
 Or you could share Sunday Brunch with the Chef and enjoy a buffet meal with a side serving of expert know-how from celebrated masters of their craft.
-The 2019 cost is $139 per guest.
+The 2019 cost was $139 per guest.
 The festival also features chefs presiding over food and beverage pairing sessions, cheese seminars, and beverage seminars.

 - Kid-Friendly Events: Families with younger children can get in on the festival fun by participating in a variety of special events such as the Disney du Jour Dance Party.
 DJs spin tunes (some of which may be food-related, perhaps?) every day during the festival and Radio Disney stars perform live on Fridays and Saturdays.
 Or you could participate in Remy's Ratatouille Hide & Squeak Scavenger Hunt.
 The preceding two events are included with admission to the park.
 For an additional $10 per participant, you could learn how to roll “sushi” at the Candy Man-Style Maki.
 The yummy treats replace traditional sushi ingredients with items such as gummies and crisped rice.